vicimikul/lifi-fee-scraper/README.md

 - Pino (logging)
 - ethers v5
 - jest & superterst
+- Docker

 ## Testing

 ### Overview

-The project uses Jest as the testing framework.
+The project uses Jest as the testing framework, and Supertest for API testing.
 Tests are organized into three categories:

 - Unit Tests: Testing individual components in isolation
 - Integration Tests: Testing component interactions